A Hospice Chaplain's Field Guide to Caregiving

 2. Do you ask for help?
 If so, how?
 If not, why not?

-3. What does it mean: gratitude turns what you have into enough.
+3. What does it mean for you: gratitude turns what you have into enough.

 4. What are the kinds of things you experience when you feel you are enough?